Ria424/developers-animatesdk-docs/Fill_object/Fill5.md

 ## Description

-Property; a Boolean value that specifies whether to render the fill as a linear or radial RGB gradient.
+Property; `boolean`; A boolean value that specifies whether to render the fill as a linear or radial RGB gradient.
 Set this property to true to specify a linear interpolation of a gradient; set it to false to specify a radial interpolation of a gradient.
 The default value is false.

 ## Example